Ken-Lau-Lab/NSC-seq/README.md

 # Here we optimized a multi-purpose single-cell CRISPR platform for.
 ## Single-cell lineage tracking
+### We leveraged a self-mutating CRISPR system (e.g. homing CRISPR barcoded MARC1 mouse) to perform lineage tracking at single-cell resolution
 ## Single-cell temporal recording
+### Here we developed a new metric called mutation density by utilizing the accumulative mutation pattern of homing CRISPR.
 ## Single-cell CRISPR screen
+### Here we use conventional (KO) vector libraries to perform single-cell CRISPR screen (Perturn-seq).
+#### Note that the single-cell CRISPR screen application is submitted as a separate manuscript.